Minnesota laws for neon underglow are found in Minnesota Statutes, Transportation, Chapter 169, Section 169.64: Prohibited Lights.

 Since this excerpt is a bit ambiguous, one could argue it only refers to using colors other than white, amber or red.
 In that case this would technically mean you could install neon underglow in Minessota if the colors were either white, amber, or red.

-Unfortunately exactly because of its ambiguity we strongly suggest not using car underglow in Minessota while driving.
+Unfortunately, because of the law’s ambiguity we strongly suggest not using car underglow in Minessota while driving.
+Even the installation of lighting equipment not specifically required or permitted is technically illegal in MN.
 If you wish to install it for use on private property, do so at your own risk.

 Minnesota vehicle lighting laws